Hans, Annemarie & Jennifer Bleiker

 Alone at age 16, I left my native Switzerland.

 Setting off to “do more” than what my social rank would have permitted, I headed for the “land of opportunity” — the United States.

-Over the next several years, my journey led me to become a farmhand in Wisconsin, a cowboy in the Wyoming & Montana, an aircraft mechanic for the U.S. Air Force, and a graduate of the 6-year Bachelor’s from the Architecture program at the University of Cincinnati.
+Over the next several years, my journey led me to become a farmhand in Wisconsin, a cowboy in the Rockies, an Aircraft Mechanic for the U.S. Air Force, and a graduate of a 6-year Bachelor’s program in Architecture from the University of Cincinnati.

 Each chapter in my adventure was better than the last.